yumingchangsabodota/ProboDapp/README.md

 Read the full technical overview and justification [here](https://github.com/yumingchangsabodota/Probo/OVERVIEW.md).

+Two representative scenarios are presented below; however, the framework's generic architecture extends to any multi-party document verification use case.

 ## Main Functionalities
 - **Register as Whitelist Entity**: Authorize entities to store proofs on-chain (production systems would use governance mechanisms like OpenGov)